tomalaforge/angular-challenges/docs/src/content/docs/challenges/typescript/47-enums-vs-union-types.md

 ## Statement

-The goal of this challenge is to refactor the enums `Difficulty` & `Direction`
+The goal of this challenge is to refactor the enums `Difficulty` & `Direction`.

-- Refactor `Difficulty` to const enum
+- Refactor `Difficulty` to const enum.
-- Refacotr `Direction` to union type
+- Refactor `Direction` to union type.